Taking the plunge and setting out to pick a dog breed that suits you best is something that can be scary at first.

 - The Lancashire Heeler breed was recognized by the kennel club in 1981, mainly due to a breeder who displayed great interest in the breed.

-- The Lancashire Heeler is a strong working dog which can carry an object up to its own size.
+- The Lancashire Heeler is a strong working dog that can carry an object up to its own size.

 - The Lancashire Heeler breed is also known as the Ormskirk Terrier.